30 Companies with Famous Brand Slogans & Taglines

 It’s important to think about how your slogan and logo will work together across your marketing collateral.
 Does it work for on the ads, flyers, and other marketing materials you need to create?
 It can be helpful to see your slogan and logo together to help you make decisions.

-Quickly test drive slogans and logos with Adobe Spark!
+Quickly test drive slogans and logos with Adobe Express.
 You can easily design multiple options to see how your slogan looks on marketing collateral.
-Try it out using Adobe Spark’s free logo maker or see how your slogans work on poster and flyer designs.
+Try it out using Adobe Express' free logo maker or see how your slogans work on poster and flyer designs.

 Leave a positive feeling about your brand.

 While some marketers will advocate for the use of urgency or stoking fear within their ad campaigns, research suggests that the best slogans use words that are positive and leave people feeling upbeat.

 For example, the tagline by haircare brand L’Oréal Paris, “Because you’re worth it,” gives you an uplifting feeling about the product—whereas a 2015 slogan by Dr. Pepper, “It’s not for women,” is intentionally divisive and uses a slightly negative tone.